MinnPost/object-sync-for-salesforce/README.md

 Lightweight wrapper around the SOAP API, using the OAUTH access token, to fill in functional gaps missing in the REST API.
 Will require the Salesforce PHP Toolkit, if/when we choose to do it.

+The Drupal module apparently requires SOAP to batch records on a push.
+On creating a fieldmap, it says this:

+    Requires the "Salesforce SOAP (salesforce_soap)" module to be enabled, and the "Process asynchronously" option to be checked.
+Push items will be processed in a single batch to the Salesforce API rather than one at a time.
+This may be preferable if API limits are of concern, although changes are not reflected immediately in Salesforce.

 ## API

 This plugin will aim to reproduce at least the hooks provided by the Drupal suite, so that other WordPress plugins can build on top of them.